Cake Baking & Decorating Tips For Beginners

 How to Store Cakes

-• Storing Cakes at Room Temperature
+- Storing Cakes at Room Temperature

 Store cakes loosely covered at room temperature for up to 2 days.
 To loosely cover, place aluminum foil, plastic wrap or waxed paper over the cake without sealing the edges so air can circulate.Cool unfrosted cakes completely before covering and storing to keep the top from getting sticky.
 Store cakes with a creamy frosting loosely covered with aluminum foil, plastic wrap or waxed paper or under a cake safe or a large inverted bowl.Serve a cake with fluffy frosting the same day you make it.
-Put leftovers in a cake safe or inverted bowl with a knife slipped under the edge to let in air.
+Put leftovers in a cake safe or inverted bowl with a knife slipped under the edge to let in air. - How to Store Cakes in the Refrigerator

 Store cakes with whipped cream toppings, cream fillings or cream cheese frostings in the refrigerator.Put cakes containing very moist ingredients such as chopped apples, applesauce, shredded carrots or zucchini, mashed bananas or pumpkin in the refrigerator during humid weather or in humid climates.
-If stored at room temperature, these cakes tend to mold quickly.
+If stored at room temperature, these cakes tend to mold quickly. - How to store Cakes in the Freezer

 To freeze cake, tightly cover and place in the freezer for up to 2 months.
 Loosen wrap on frozen unfrosted cakes and thaw at room temperature for 2 to 3 hours.
 Loosen wrap on frozen frosted cakes and thaw overnight in the refrigerator.